MIXING & EFFECTS

 for the channel.
 Channel 10 holds the drum section.

 - Main Volume -

-This wheel sets the main volume of the LSD output.
+This knob sets the main volume of the LSD output.
 This parameter is automatable.

 - Device - Sets the DirectMusic compatible MIDI device to be used for synthesis.
 Hardware MIDI devices are filtered in Fruity LSD,